Sprees/graphql-mini/README.md

 - [How To GraphQL](https://www.howtographql.com/)

 ### Project Summary
-In this project we will use GraphQL Query Language to structure our data on the server and Apollo to interact with GraphQL on the client (app).
+- In this project we will use GraphQL Query Language to structure our data on the server and Apollo to interact with GraphQL on the client (app).
 We will interact with a traditional RESTful API `Star Wars` and translate it into GraphQL.
-For basic styling and organization we have some files and folders provided for us.
-In this step, lets get familiar with the structure.
+- For basic styling and organization we have some files and folders provided for us.
+Lets get familiar with the structure
-`server/graphql/model.js` is where our data for this project is stored, and it was pulled from the [Star Wars](https://swapi.co/) API.
+- `server/graphql/model.js` is where our data for this project is stored, and it was pulled from the [Star Wars](https://swapi.co/) API.

 ### Completed Example
 <img src='https://thumbs.gfycat.com/CommonAbandonedCricket-size_restricted.gif'>